mailez-hq/mailez/deploy/scripts/README.md

 `--admin-password`, `--domain`, `--user`, `--alias <localpart>`, `--lenient` (report DKIM/spam header issues without failing).

 The command exits non-zero on any failed check.
-With `TLS_FLAVOR=notls`, STARTTLS is attempted first and plaintext is used as fallback, so both dev and TLS-enabled deployments are covered.
+With `MAILEZ_TLS=off`, STARTTLS is attempted first and plaintext is used as fallback, so both dev and TLS-enabled deployments are covered.